 Midway Park did have a Ferris Wheel in the early 1970s and this model obtained from Lakemont Park dates from 1948 but appears to be the same model that once revolved at Midway.
 Although Midway never had a Twister, the park does have an excellent collection of Allan Herschell rides from the 1950s, and this 1959 Twister adds to that collection.

-Here are images of the Ferris Wheel and Twister in action at other parks.
+Here are images of the Ferris Wheel opening on May 25, 2023.

 Here is a picture of the restored Chautauqua Choo Choo waiting for you at the station.